If you need help accessing our website, call 855-698-9991

 A liver may also come from a recently deceased organ donor, also known as a cadaveric donor.
 In New York State, there is a waiting list for donated livers.
 If doctors determine that you are eligible for a liver transplant, NYU Langone doctors help you place your name on this list.
 Eligibility to receive a donated liver depends on several factors, including the extent of liver disease and the likelihood that transplantation can be successful.

 The liver transplant team at NYU Langone is prepared to act as soon as a liver becomes available.
 Just before surgery, doctors administer antibiotics through a vein as an intravenous (IV) infusion.
 The procedure requires general anesthesia.
-If a living donor is donating part of his or her liver, a team of surgeons removes that liver tissue while you are being prepared for surgery.
+If a living donor is donating part of their liver, a team of surgeons removes that liver tissue while you are being prepared for surgery.
 The doctors then make an incision in your upper abdomen, remove the diseased liver, and replace it with the healthy one.

-Our Research and Education in Hepatitis A, B and C
+Our Research and Education in Hepatitis

 Learn more about our research and professional education opportunities.